lbianlbian/SpacedOut-metaverseHackathon/README.md

-# Github Repository Submission for Ken Labs Metaverse hackathon 2022
+# SpacedOut's Github Repository Submission for Ken Labs Metaverse hackathon 2022
 ## Our demo is live at https://deft-cannoli-eb482a.netlify.app/
+## About SpacedOut
+Spacedout offers brands and businesses an easy access to create their own NFT and launch it without paying artists and developers large fees.
+The purpose of the platform is to help brands and businesses give back to their most loyal customers without taking the time and money to develop an NFT.
+See our whitepaper in this github repository for more information.
 ## A guide to our repository
 ### main.py
 This python file integrates the Flask and Metaplex Python API libraries.
 Flask is used for web serving.
 Metaplex Python API handles Solana NFT-related functionality.
 It handles minting NFTs.